blockplace1232/TF2_HeavyPVE/README.md

 |Cosmetics|A list of cosmetics equipped on the bots|

 ## Installation Guide

-## WARNING: COPY EVERYTHING FROM THE DEPENDECIES PAGES EXCEPT FOR README.MD
+WARNING: COPY EVERYTHING FROM THE DEPENDENCIES PAGES EXCEPT FOR README.MD
 1. Install Sourcemod and Metamod.
 2. Copy dependencies into their respetive directories `tf/addons/sourcemod`
 3. Grab the files from this plugin and copy them too their directories (same as above)